-Native Seeds/SEARCH is pleased to offer small donations of our seeds to eligible organizations in the Greater Southwest region.
-These Community Seed Grants are designed to support the work of educators and those working to enhance the nutritional, social, economic, or environmental health of underprivileged groups in the region, while simultaneously keeping locally-adapted crop varieties alive and in active use in farms and gardens.
+NS/S is pleased to offer small donations of our seeds to eligible organizations in the Greater Southwest region.
+The grants are designed to support the work of educators and those working to enhance the lives of underprivileged groups in the region, while simultaneously keeping locally-adapted crop varieties alive and in active use in farms and gardens.
 See below for requirements and instructions for applying to this donation program.

 Examples of successful seed grants include school gardens, demonstration gardens for seed libraries, community therapy or rehabilitation gardens, senior center gardens, and other community oriented gardens.

-- All reasonable attempts will be made to save viable seeds resulting from the project and to distribute them to individuals or organizations in need.
+- All reasonable attempts will be made to save viable seeds from the grant project to distribute to individuals or organizations in need

-- A brief report on the outcome of the project, including photographs (if possible) and information about how the seeds fared, will be sent to Native Seeds/SEARCH upon completion of the project.
-Report guidelines will be emailed with a report deadline reminder.
+- A Brief report on the outcome of the project, including photographs (if possible) and information about how the seeds fared, will be sent to NS/S upon project completion.
+Report guidelines will be emailed with a report deadline reminder

-- Native Seeds/SEARCH may include information about how the seeds are used in Native Seeds/SEARCH publications.
-Grantees may be highlighted in the Native Seeds/SEARCH newsletter, The Seedhead News, or online, including the Native Seeds/SEARCH website as well as Native Seeds/SEARCH social media.
+- Information about how the seeds are used may be included in NS/S publications.
+Grantees may be highlighted in the NS/S newsletter, The Seedhead News, or online including the NS/S website as well as NS/S social media

 Applications are due by 5:00 PM MST on the following dates: